-Loans to economy in the expanded definition have increased by 21,7% for 2022 and as of January 1, 2023 amounted to 28,9 trillion tenge, of which 49,9% are loans to business (non-financial legal entities and individual entrepreneurs who have received loans for business purposes), 50,1% are loans to the population.
-Loans to businesses have increased by 12,9% to 14,4 trillion tenge for 2022, loans to the population by 32,0% to 14,5 trillion tenge.
-The volume of loans in national currency increased by 25,0% to 26,3 trillion tenge, in foreign currency decreased by 3,2% to 2,7 trillion tenge (including due to their currency revaluation).
-Loans from the banking sector accounted for 85,6% of the total volume of loans.
+Loans to the economy in the extended definition as of October 1, 2023 increased by 12,2% since the beginning of the year and amounted to 32,5 trillion tenge.
+By categories of borrowers, 47,4% of the total volume of loans falls on business loans (non-financial legal entities and individual entrepreneurs who have received loans for business purposes), 52,6% are loans to the population.
+At the same time loans to business increased by 6,5% since the beginning of the year and amounted to 15,4 trillion tenge, loans to the population increased by 17,9% to 17,1 trillion tenge.
+The volume of loans in national currency increased by 13,9% to 29,9 trillion tenge, in foreign currency decreased by 4,9% to 2,5 trillion tenge (including due to their currency revaluation).
+Loans from the banking sector accounted for 85,3% of the total volume of loans.

 Loans to economy in an expanded definition are balances of actual debt on loans: